MySql 5 introduced the concept of stored procedure functionality. If you have already worked on other DBMS (Database

 Managing stored procedure is a little difficult because it does not have any object oriented paradigm.

-Since stored procedure has its own advantages and disadvantages, before choosing the option of using stored procedure we should be very careful and decide whether we should use stored procedure or not.
+procedure we should be very careful and decide whether we should use

 Example

-As we have discussed earlier mysql stored procedures are simple SQL statements like normal query but difference is that query never saved and when you will run stored procedure it will be saved in your RDBMS system.
+is that query never saved and when you will run stored procedure it will

 Let us create a simple stored procedure which will select one string.